AMD Plants Big Navi Radeon 6000 Easter Egg in Fortnite

 It's not unusual to see manufacturers wait on each other's launches before starting their own.
+This is particularly true in the realm of graphics cards.
 Now that Nvidia has spent some time in the spotlight with Ampere, it looks like AMD is spooling up its launch program for its Big Navi series of graphics cards, too, as told by an easter egg planted by AMD in a Fortnite map.

 The Easter egg was found by a streamer passing through the AMD Battle Arena that launched a few days ago.
 Streamer GinaDarling found a teasing text stating "something big is coming to the AMD battle arena," after having to enter a passcode "6000" into a terminal to proceed.